Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 # Downtime Actions
 Below you will find the various options you have when using your downtime.

+All downtime projects (such as crafting a magic item, taming a creature, etc.) can only be performed by a single creature.
+Constructing settlement buildings is an exception and may be done communally.

 Some downtimes are always available, while many other downtimes need the use of a constructed building.
 Some downtimes can be done without a building but are made better by a building.

 Choose which settlement you are spending your downtime in and check the settlements thread to see what buildings are available.